hencou/esp8266_milight_hub/README.md

 1. An ESP8266.
 I used a Wemos D1 Mini.
 2. A NRF24L01+ module (~$3 on ebay).
 Alternatively, you can use a LT8900.
 3. Some way to connect the two (7 female/female dupont cables is probably easiest).
-4. 10 uF capacitor between powersupply and NRF24L01+
+4. 10 uF capacitor between power supply and NRF24L01+
-5. HLK-PM03 3V3 Power supply
+5. HLK-PM03 3V3 Power supply, or HLK-PM01 5V to support RCWL-0516 radar sensor (optional)

 ## Installing

 #### Connecting GPIO

 I used a Wemos D1 mini because it's very small to fit behind a wall switch.
-* GPIO D1-D3 as input from wall switch to control groups 1-3
+* GPIO D1-D3 as input from wall switch to control groups 1-3.
+Use a push switch or touch sensor like TTP223
 * Use GPIO D4 as input for a DS18B20 temperature sensor
-* Use GPIO A1 as input for a LDR sensor
+* Use GPIO A0 as input for a LDR or RCWL-0516 radar sensor

 #### Connect the NRF24L01+ / LT8900